getsentry/sentry-electron/docs/javascript.rst

 The default behavior for dealing with globally unhandled exceptions and Promise rejections differs by process.

-In the main process, such unhandled errors will cause the app to exit immediatly.
-This is in accordance with the strategy recommended by Node.
-By default, Sentry will capture these events and send them to Sentry prior to exiting.
-To override this behavior, declare a custom ``onFatalError`` callback when configuring the SDK:
+In the main process, such unhandled errors Sentry will capture before showing the default dialog electron always shows.
+To override this behavior, declare a custom ``onFatalError`` callback when configuring the SDK, for example if you want your app to exit do:

 .. code-block:: javascript